A proposal to the '$\frac{1}{2}$ vs. $\frac{3}{2}$ puzzle': Introduction

-On the other hand, recently the the BSEIII collaboration reported the experimental observations of semileptonic decays $D^+\!\to\! \bar K_1(1270)\bar l \nu_l$ in 2019\,\cite{BESIII2019-K1270}, and the $D^0\!\to\!
-K_1(1270)e^+\nu_e$ in 2021\,\cite{BESIII2021-K1270}, where the measured branching fractions are $2.3\times10^{-3}$ and $1.1\times10^{-3}$ respectively.
+On the other hand, {the BESIII collaboration} reported the experimental observations of semileptonic decays $D^+\!\to\! \bar K_1(1270)\bar l \nu_l$ in 2019\,\cite{BESIII2019-K1270}, and the $D^0\!\to\!
+K_1(1270)e^+\nu_e$ in 2021\,\cite{BESIII2021-K1270}, where the measured branching fractions are {$2.3\times10^{-3}$ and $1.1\times10^{-3}$, respectively}.
 The semileptonic decays of $D\!\to\!
 K_1$ are quite similar with the problem we discussed above.
 From the experimental results, if the branching fractions $D\!\to\!K_1(1400)$ were comparable with the $D\!\to\!K_1(1270)$, it would be possible to detect the semileptonic decays of $D$ to the broader $K_1$ system.
-This can help us answer the question whether the `$\frac{1}{2}$ vs.~$\frac{3}{2}$ puzzle' just happened accidentally or generally existed in such decays involved the unnatural parity mesons.
+This can help us answer the question whether the `$\frac{1}{2}$ vs.~$\frac{3}{2}$ puzzle' just happened accidentally or generally existed in such decays involving the unnatural parity mesons which occupy spin-parity $J^P=1^+,2^-,3^+,\cdots$.

-In this work, we first calculate the semileptonic decays of $B$ to the $J^P=1^+$ doublet $D_1$ and $D_1'$ using the traditional methods; then we try to solve this puzzle by re-examine the related weakly decay participants and the final states in experimental measurements.
-The detailed numerical calculations in this work are studied within the framework of the instantaneous Bethe-Salpeter methods\,\cite{SB1951,Salpeter1952}, which has already been successfully used to cope with the doubly heavy baryons\,\cite{LiQ2020,LiQ2022}, the recently observed exotic pentaquarks\,\cite{XuH2020} and the fully heavy tetraquarks\,\cite{LiQ2021}, and also generally applied to the meson mass spectra\cite{Chang2005A,Chang2010,LiQ2019A}, the hadronic transitions and decays\cite{WangZ2012A,WangT2013,WangT2013A,LiQ2016,LiQ2017,LiQ2017A}.
-The theoretical calculations from BS methods have achieved satisfactory consistences with the experimental results.

 This paper is organized as follow.
-In section\,\ref{Sec-2}, we first briefly review the Bethe-Salpeter methods and the calculations used in this work.
-In section\,\ref{Sec-3} we give our proposal on the `$\frac{1}{2}$\,vs.\,$\frac{3}{2}$ puzzle' and the related discussions.
-Finally we give a brief summary of this work.
+In Section\,\ref{Sec-3}, we try to explore the `$\frac{1}{2}$\,vs.\,$\frac{3}{2}$ puzzle' by re-examining the related weak decay process and the final strong products in experimental measurements, and then we give our proposal on the `$\frac{1}{2}$\,vs.\,$\frac{3}{2}$ puzzle' and the related discussions.
+Finally we give a brief summary and outlook of this work.
+A brief review of the calculation methods and some numerical details used are all collected in the appendix \ref{Sec-2}.